 The search for the active principles in Cordyceps species has been ongoing for over 50 years.
 Although this research has identified a number of compounds that have shown activity, there are few unique compounds that occur in the quantities necessary to demonstrate strong species specific activity.
 For this reason, standards have been used that are common among other species of fungi.
 Mannitol and the nucleoside adenosine are two such compounds.

 It is now believed that the polysaccharides in Cordyceps represent the most biologically active compounds due to their anti-oxidant, immunopotentiation, anti-tumor and hypo-glycemic activity.
-There is also an increasing body of research that indicates cordycepin, a nucleoside from Cordyceps militaris, may be an important key.
+There is also an increasing body of research that indicates Cordyceps militaris may be an important key.
 Cordyceps militaris also possesses immunomodulating and antioxidant effects.
 Cordycepin occurs in sufficient quantity to make it a genuine marker compound for Cordyceps militaris.

 How this Relates to Today’s Marketplace